 It's a good idea to review your waiting list at the start of each school term so that you have an accurate picture of future vacancies, and of times when you are likely to be full.
 It's important to keep your District informed so that they can help you to find spaces for all young people who want to join so nobody misses out.

 If the lack of adult volunteers is stopping you from offering more places to young people then let’s recruit those volunteers!
-Use the 6 steps to recruiting amazing volunteers
+Use our recruitment cycle to find more amazing volunteers